 We depend on third parties for logging and transportation services and increases in the costs or decreases in the availability of quality service providers could adversely affect our business.

-Our Timber segments depend on logging and transportation services provided by third parties, both domestically and internationally, including by railroad, trucks, or ships.
+Our Timber segments depend on logging and transportation services provided by third parties, both domestically and internationally, including by railroad, trucks and/or ships.
 If any of our transportation providers were to fail to deliver timber supply or logs to our customers in a timely manner, or were to damage timber supply or logs during transport, we may be unable to sell it at full value, or at all.
-During the global financial crisis and subsequent downturn in U.S. housing starts, timber harvest volumes declined significantly.
-As a result, many logging contractors, particularly cable logging operators in the western U.S., permanently shut down their operations.
-As harvest levels have returned to higher levels with the recovery in U.S. housing starts, this shortage of logging contractors has resulted in sharp increases in logging costs and more limited availability of logging contractors.
-It is expected that the supply of qualified logging contractors will be impacted by the availability of debt financing for equipment purchases as well as the availability of adequately trained loggers.
+During the global COVID-19 pandemic, we have experienced disruptions in the supply, and rapid inflation in the cost, of transportation and labor in connection with timber harvesting and delivery.
+Tight job markets have increased the difficulty and cost of attracting and retaining sufficient skilled labor for logging and transportation.
+Accordingly, our timber harvesting volumes and realized margins have been negatively impacted in certain markets.
+As demand for timber has accelerated with the recovery in U.S. and New Zealand housing starts, the lack of adequate supply of logging contractors has resulted in sharp increases in logging costs and at times slowed deliveries.
+It is expected that the supply of qualified logging contractors will be impacted by the availability and cost of debt financing for equipment purchases as well as the limited availability of adequately trained loggers.
 As housing starts continue to recover, harvest levels are expected to increase, placing more pressure on the existing supply of logging contractors.
-Any significant failure or unavailability of third-party logging or transportation providers, or increases in transportation rates or fuel costs, may result in higher logging costs or the inability to capitalize on stronger log prices to the extent logging contractors cannot be secured at a competitive cost.
+Any significant failure or unavailability of third-party logging or transportation providers, or further increases in transportation rates, labor rates and/or fuel costs, may result in higher logging costs or the inability to capitalize on stronger log prices to the extent logging contractors cannot be secured at a competitive cost.
 Such events could harm our reputation, negatively affect our customer relationships and adversely affect our business.